Or3stis/apparatus/docs/docs.md

 In the fourth line the `system.elements` extension points to the elements object in the rendered graph.
 That value must be consistent in both the `/src/helpers/cyOptions.js` and the loaded graph file.
 In your graphs, the `.elements` object stores all the information about the graph (nodes, edges, etc.)

 In the style field, we import the stylistic choices of our graph.
 To make ASTo more modular, the configuration style of graphs is stored in the [settings](https://or3stis.github.io/apparatus/docs#the-settings-directory) directory.
-A cool feature of the tool (and of course cytoscape.js) is when a graph instance is stored, we also store its style choices.
+A nice feature of the tool (and of course cytoscape.js) is when a graph instance is stored, we also store its style choices.
 If you want you to share the graph with your friends, nothing is stopping you (besides changing the style field to `graphStyle.style`.